Interstate 215 Nevada

 Overview

-Though I-215 ends at the exchange with I-15, the Bruce Woodbury Beltway continues west and north around Las Vegas as Clark County Route 215, reconnecting with I-15 north of Nellis Air Force Base.
+Though I-215 ends at the exchange with I-15, the Bruce Woodbury Beltway continues west and north around Las Vegas as Clark County Route 215.
+The county-maintained freeway reconnects with I-15 north of Nellis Air Force Base in the city of North Las Vegas.

 History

-AASHTO formally approved 18.9 miles of the I-215 designation April 17, 1993, between Tropicana Avenue (Nevada 593) near Spring Valley and I-515/U.S. 93-95 in Henderson, though signs only appear on the 11.1-mile stretch between I-15 and I-515.
-Completion of the initial stretch of I-215 in 1996 consisted of a short spur between I-15 and McCarran International Airport via the State Route 171 connector and tunnel.
-Additional segments were built between 1996 and 1999, with the final mile between Gibson Road and I-515 being completed by 2005.
+The American Association of State Highway and Transportation Officials (AASHTO) formally approved 18.9 miles of the I-215 designation April 17, 1993, between Tropicana Avenue (SR 593) near Spring Valley and I-515/U.S. 93-95 in Henderson, though signs were only erected along the 11.1 mile section between I-15 and I-515.
+Completion of the initial stretch of I-215 in 1996 consisted of a short spur between I-15 and Harry Reid International Airport (LAS) via the connector and tunnel along State Route 171.
+Additional segments were built between 1996 and 1999, with the final mile between Gibson Road and I-515 completed by 2005.

 East End